 To remember the girl, Heidi asked everyone to blow bubbles for the girl at the park the day after the performance.
 Sometime later, seeing a display for a wish organization, Heidi said, “That is what I want to do, I want to be able to ensure that no other child’s wish floats away like the bubbles on a cloudy day…” and that began her wish work.

 Children’s Wishes & Dreams came 14 years later when she decided to leave another wish organization with the clear goal that the money raised here in Yakima, would stay here for our local children with life-threatening illnesses or severe life-altering conditions.

-Children’s Wishes & Dreams is a completely volunteer non-profit organization with a Board of Directors, and since their inception in 2005 they have granted 137 wishes, supported solely by donations from individuals, families and our community businesses.
+Children’s Wishes & Dreams is a completely volunteer non-profit organization with a Board of Directors, and since their inception in 2005 they have granted over 190 wishes, supported solely by donations from individuals, families and our community businesses.

 Children’s Wishes & Dreams has such a wonderful team of volunteers, and they all have different feelings about why they are volunteering .
 I thought it would be nice to give them a chance to speak out .
 As the saying goes “it takes a village to raise a child”…… well, it takes a great team to grant a wish - raise the money and make the wishes happen.

 Thoughts and feelings from some Children’s Wishes & Dreams Volunteers:

 Often times, I get asked how and why I started doing wish granting.
 Our new marketing partner, Culture Kitten, interviewed me in April to learn all the details.
 Below is the story they wrote on how and why my wish work began.
 Hope you enjoy!